The Charles River Initiative

 The municipalities of the lower Charles River (including: Boston, Cambridge , Newton, Brookline Watertown and Waltham) have reduced sewage-contaminated stormwater flows through illicit storm drain connections.
 That effort has eliminated in excess of 48,000 gallons of sewage contaminated stormwater flowing into the River per day since 2004.
 This is in addition to the more than one million gallons per day of sewage contaminated stormwater that has been eliminated from municipal storm drain systems from Watertown to Boston harbor, an effort that began with the launch of the Charles cleanup effort in 1995.

 Sewage discharges from CSOs to the river declined significantly as a result of the 2005 settlement between EPA and the MWRA.
 As a result of various CSO projects throughout the lower Charles (in many cases, eliminating CSOs entirely, MWRA has reduced CSO discharges by an impressive 99.5%).

 We have made significant progress targeting bacterial sources of pollution in The River.
 But, there continue to be problems with excessive amounts of nutrients entering the river, especially phosphorus.
 See the Environmental Challenges for updated overview of these latest challenges.

 The improvements in water quality on the Charles River are a direct result of sound science.
-EPA, U.S. Department of Interior Exit, U.S. Geological Survey Exit, Mass DEP Exit, Charles River Watershed Association Exit, Rocky Mountain Institute Exitand New England Interstate Water Pollution Control Commission Exithave conducted studies and produced reports analyzing the River.
+EPA, U.S. Department of Interior, U.S. Geological Survey, Mass DEP, Charles River Watershed Association, Rocky Mountain Instituteand New England Interstate Water Pollution Control Commissionhave conducted studies and produced reports analyzing the River.

 Please see Reports and Links for a more complete view of reports on the Charles River.